2Chris3/react-init/frontend/tsl-certificates/README.md

 });
 ```

-So just remember that the mkcert way is good for production and the vite.config way for learning and quick testing
+🔸 So just remember that the mkcert way is good for production and the vite.config way for learning and quick testing.
+🔸 Now you'ill have to use sudo for any change aven git changes.

+We can resolve that ...........to code..........